Blessing-DE/ETL-and-SQL-Project-Using-Bash/README.md

 Your manager has assigned you the task of building a Bash script (use only bash scripting) that performs a simple ETL process:

-Extract: Download a CSV file.
+**Extract**: Download a CSV file.
 You can access the CSV using this link.
 Save it into a folder called raw.
 Your script should confirm that the file has been saved into the raw folder.

-Transform: After downloading the file, perform a simple transformation by renaming the column named Variable_code to variable_code.
+**Transform**: After downloading the file, perform a simple transformation by renaming the column named Variable_code to variable_code.
 Then, select only the following columns: year, Value, Units, variable_code.
 Save the content of these selected columns into a file named 2023_year_finance.csv.
 This file should be saved in a folder called Transformed, your Bash script should confirm that it was loaded into the folder.

-Load: Load the transformed data into a directory named Gold.
+**Load**: Load the transformed data into a directory named Gold.
 Also, confirm that the file has been saved into the folder.

 ### *Note: Use environment variables for the URL, and call it in your script.
 Write a well-detailed script, add sufficient comments to the script, and print out information for each step*.